Creation of Plant-based Protein Resources

 Developing a soy business to improve nutrition and increase women farmers’ income in Burkina Faso

-Fuji Oil Ghana Ltd., a Fuji Oil Group company in Ghana, imports most of the shea kernels it uses from the neighboring Burkina Faso.
-Many of the women who harvest shea kernels in the region are also engaged in soybean production.
+Fuji Oil Ghana Ltd., a Fuji Oil Group company, imports most of the shea kernels it uses from the neighboring Burkina Faso.
+Many of the women who harvest shea kernels in the region are also engaged in soybean cultivation.

 Since 2019, the Fuji Oil Group has been conducting a business feasibility study on the procurement of soybeans and the development, manufacture and sale of soy meat in Burkina Faso.
 The aim is to improve the nutrition of local consumers and increase local farmers’ income.
 This study was selected as a 2018 Survey on Businesses to Address Developing Country Issues (SDG Business)* by the Japan International Cooperation Agency (JICA).
 Within the JICA framework, the contribution of this project to achieving specific SDG targets was also examined.